 The Multiple Channel Rule: Never rely on a single communication channel during emergencies.
 If someone calls with an emergency:

-- If the person claims to be unable to answer their phone, find another way to verify their location and safety
+- Ask for the safe word immediately2.
+Hang up and call the person back at their known number3.
+Contact other family members to verify the situation4.
+If the person claims to be unable to answer their phone, find another way to verify their location and safety

 The Time Pressure Test: Legitimate emergencies can wait 10-15 minutes for proper verification.
 Any caller who refuses to allow verification time is running a scam.